jesseskinner/hover/README.md

 store.load(params);
 ```

-You could also put the loading code into an action, and only trigger it when you need the data.

 ---

 *Q: If Hoverboard stores only have a single getter, how can I have both getAll and getById?*